-- 7.1 Lockers are normally provided for all pupils.
+7.1 Lockers are normally provided for all pupils.
 These should not be left unlocked.
 Any loss of key or damage to the locker should be reported immediately to the teacher in charge.
-Under special circumstances, e.g. where there is a reasonable suspicion that the locker may contain stolen property or materials forbidden under school regulations, members of staff reserve the right to search pupils' lockers. - 7.2 The Owner's name should be written on all books, files, bags and items of clothing preferably in more than one place. - 7.3 Pupils are reminded that they are responsible for their money and other valuables at all times.
+Under special circumstances, e.g. where there is a reasonable suspicion that the locker may contain stolen property or materials forbidden under school regulations, members of staff reserve the right to search pupils' lockers.

+7.2 The Owner's name should be written on all books, files, bags and items of clothing - preferably in more than one place.

+7.3 Pupils are reminded that they are responsible for their money and other valuables at all times.
 These should not be left in the pockets of coats hanging in the cloakroom.
-Items are left in lockers at the owner's risk. - 7.4 Particularly valuable items should not be brought to school unless it is essential to do so.
-In that event, they should be left in the School Office for safe-keeping. - 7.5 Mobile Electronic Devices (MEDs), including phones, may only be used before the start of school, after school, and in a class or other area where specific permission is given by supervising staff or officially authorised. - 7.6 Mobile Electronic Devices (MEDs) must not, under any circumstances, be used to take photographs/videos in school without the permission of supervising staff. - 7.7 During Games, P.E. and co-curricular activities valuables should not be left in the changing room but placed as directed by the supervising Member of
+Items are left in lockers at the owner's risk.

+7.4 Particularly valuable items should not be brought to school unless it is essential to do so.
+In that event, they should be left in the School Office for safe-keeping.

+7.5 Mobile Electronic Devices (MEDs), including phones, may only be used before the start of school, after school, and in a class or other area where specific permission is given by supervising staff or officially authorised.

-Staff.
+7.6 Mobile Electronic Devices (MEDs) must not, under any circumstances, be used to take photographs/videos in school without the permission of supervising staff.

+7.7 During Games, P.E. and co-curricular activities valuables should not be left in the changing room but placed as directed by the supervising Member of Staff.

-- 7.8 If Mobile Electronic Devices such as personal music players, phones and games consoles are brought to school they must be switched off or placed on silent, and not accessible during lessons or when doing internal examinations.
+7.8 If Mobile Electronic Devices such as personal music players, phones and games consoles are brought to school they must be switched off or placed on silent, and not accessible during lessons or when doing internal examinations.
 Inappropriate use of such equipment will result in disciplinary action.
 If such equipment is operated inappropriately it will be confiscated and may be collected from the School Office at the end of the school day.
 MEDs are not permitted in external examinations under any circumstances.
-Inappropriate use of such equipment will result in disciplinary action, which will be escalated as necessary. - 7.9 In the interests of safety, pupils are not permitted to use any MEDs, personal music players or games consoles when moving between classes, in busy corridors and on stairs.
+Inappropriate use of such equipment will result in disciplinary action, which will be escalated as necessary.

+7.9 In the interests of safety, pupils are not permitted to use any MEDs in busy corridors and on stairs.
 Mobile phones are not permitted to be carried in the breast pocket of blazers.
-If phones have to be brought to school, they should be kept in your inside pocket, side pocket or school bag. - 7.10 During study time, where permission is given by supervising staff, pupils may listen to music, provided it cannot be heard by others.
-Devices must not be used for non-study related activities, e.g. gaming or communication. - 7.11 Pupils should report loss of property to staff immediately. - 7.12 Where pupils have a pastoral concern during the course of the school day, they should, in the first instance, report this to a member of staff. - 7.13 All pupils are expected to treat others with courtesy and respect, therefore inappropriate use of mobile technology towards other individuals, whilst in school or on the way to or from school, will be subject to disciplinary action.
+If phones have to be brought to school, they should be kept in your inside pocket, side pocket or school bag.

+7.10 During study time, where permission is given by supervising staff, pupils may listen to music, provided it cannot be heard by others.
+Devices must not be used for non-study related activities, e.g. gaming or communication.

+7.11 All pupils are expected to treat others with courtesy and respect, therefore inappropriate use of mobile technology towards other individuals, whilst in school or on the way to or from school, will be subject to disciplinary action.

+7.12 Pupils should report loss of property to staff immediately.

+7.13 Where pupils have a pastoral concern during the course of the school day, they should, in the first instance, report this to a member of staff.